fnasimbd/powershell-scripts/build-deploy/README.md

 Usage

 - put the script in the folder the project file of the package you want to publish is in.
-- script assumes the projet's *.nuspec* file is already at the script folder.
+- script assumes the project's *.nuspec* file is already at the script folder.
 - not having the project to be published and the dependent projects in *Visual Studio* is recommended.

 Notes